alannajoanne/alannajoanne.github.io/_posts/2018-11-09-out-of-orbit.md

 </p>

 <p>
-And what is there for show for it?
+And what is there to show for it?
 <br>
 From holding this globe
 <br>